What to do if your Yahoo account was hacked

 Use a password manager.

 Since strong, unique passwords are a huge pain to memorize, try a password manager like 1Password or LastPass.
-These platforms generate and store passwords and security answers for every account you have, so you only have to remember a single master password.
+These platforms generate and store passwords and security answers for every account, so you only have to remember a single master password.

-If you forget a password, using security questions is an easy way to gain access back into your own account — it’s not as you’ll ever forget your mom’s maiden name.
-But some Yahoo security answers and questions were a part of the breach.
-The company has already disabled any unencrypted security answers on its accounts.
-If you frequently use the same security questions and answers for other online accounts, you’ll want to change those, as well.
-Attackers could use the information taken from Yahoo to obtain access to other online accounts that contain even more sensitive information.
-Avoid choosing the obvious questions and don’t provide answers that are easy to find online through Google searches, social media sites, or old Live Journal entries.
+If you forget a password, using security questions is an easy way to gain access back into your account — it’s not as if you’ll ever forget your mom’s maiden name.
+However, some Yahoo security answers and questions were a part of the breach.
+The company has already turned off any unencrypted security answers on its accounts.
+If you frequently use the same security questions and answers for other online versions, you’ll also want to change those.
+Attackers could use Yahoo’s information to access other online accounts with even more sensitive information.
+Avoid choosing the obvious questions, and don’t provide answers that are easy to find online through Google searches, social media sites, or old Live Journal entries.

 Be alert

 The company urges users to look through their Yahoo accounts (email, calendar, groups, etc.) for any signs of suspicious activity.
-Although it doesn’t say what to look for, start by checking outgoing emails.
+Although it doesn’t say what to look for, check outgoing emails.

 Related: 7 safety tips from hackers